Skip to main content

 The continued and growing threats to biodiversity such as climate change, habitat loss, invasive species and pollution are creating a high demand for conservation work.
 Our biodiversity and conservation related courses place an emphasis on practical application rather than formal lectures, giving you the skills, knowledge and hands-on experience for a career in this sector.

-You will be taught by practising professionals and industry experts, internationally recognised for their cutting-edge research, which means you will receive expert supervision and have access to advanced research facilities.
-In fact, 82% of our School’s biology research outputs are rated as either world-leading (4-star) or internationally excellent (3-star) by the Research Excellence Framework 2014.
+You will be taught by leading academics alongside local staff, which means you will receive expert supervision and have access to advanced research facilities.
+In fact, 92% of our School’s research is rated as either world-leading (4-star) or internationally excellent (3-star), and we are ranked 13th in the UK for research impact by the Research Excellence Framework 2021.

 We offer a huge range of inspiring research projects on contemporary issues, making use of our close links with industry partners including the Environment Agency; Royal Botanic Gardens, Kew; the Natural History Museum and the Institute of Zoology.

-Those choosing to on the MSc Plant and Fungal Taxonomy, Diversity and Conservation programme will travel to a biodiversity hotspot in Madagascar, where you will be exposed to a wealth of plant and fungal groups.
+Students on the MSc programme in Plant and Fungal Taxonomy, Diversity and Conservation will travel to a biodiversity hotspot in Madagascar.
+Here you will be exposed to a wealth of plant and fungal groups.
 This will provide an introduction to practical field work, including botanical surveys and flowering plant identification and how they can be applied to solving practical problems of conservation management as well as biodiversity research.
-It will be taught by botanists from the Royal Botanic Gardens Kew and the Kew Madagascar Conservation Centre (KMCC) in Antananarivo.
+This module is taught by botanists from the Royal Botanic Gardens Kew and the Kew Madagascar Conservation Centre (KMCC) in Antananarivo.

 Back to top